spion/spion.github.com/src/documents/promise-nuggets/04-power-of-then-async-operations.html.md

 ## Notes

-Howcome this works?
-If we return a promise from `.then()` wont we get a promise for a promise inside `.then()`?
+How come this works?
+If we return a promise from `.then()` won't we get a promise for a promise inside `.then()`?

-The answer is no. When `.then()` sees that we have returned a promise, it will also try to wait for it and "unpack" it to the actual value.
-As long as the unpacking results with another promise, `.then()` will continue to unpack them until it gets to an actual value.
+The answer is no. When `.then()` sees that we have returned a promise, it will also try to "unpack" it to get to an actual value.
+As long as the unpacking results with another promise, `.then()` will continue to unpack them.

 In the callback example, we must explicitly handle the error.
 Since we can't deal with that error there, we must call the passed callback to pass that error.